subugoe/r-recipes/oa_monitor/oa_journal_doi.md

-# Task: Given a journal's ISSN, how do I find DOIs published in that jnl
-in a given year with R?
+# Task: Given a journal's ISSN, how do I find open access articles published in that journal in a given year with R?

 <https://twitter.com/StephenEglen/status/844201416478638081>